 This is a ranking of colleges and universities based solely on the popularity of their Horticulture program.
 Read the methodology here.

 University of Massachusetts Amherst is among your top options if you want to study Horticulture.
 This school is situated in the suburban region of Amherst, Massachusetts, close to stores and other amusement.

-The health & physical education program at UMass Amherst is ranked 7 in the nation and is well-known for producing qualified graduates.
 High quality education for student vets has earned this school a high rating.
 Around 91.0% of first-year students come back to this school for their following year of school.
 Go on a virtual tour to learn more about UMass Amherst.

 University of Rhode Island is a good decision for students pursuing a Horticulture degree.
 Graduates from the Horticulture major at University of Rhode Island get 3.6% more than the typical college graduate in this field.
 This school is located in the suburban area of Kingston, Rhode Island, close to shops and other entertainment.